pombredanne/vegrid/README.md

-fluid-sassy
+# Fluid Sassy - Grid System

 ===========

-Fluid Sassy - Grid System
+## An CSS grid system by Adonis K. using the SASS preprocessor

+### TODO: A lot...

+## How to use

+## Credits

+* Chris Coyier for inspiring me with his podcast
+* The SASS team & community